tinwhiskers2/quassellog/README.md

 You may get a better experience if you turn off buffered output on your web server and php for the directory you run this from.
 Note: you may need to disable deflate or gzip on your web server to disable the buffered output.

-Log in using your quassle username and password
+Log in using your quassel username and password

 See the screenshots